Got an idea that could make the City of London even better? Let's make it happen.

 Why it's a great idea:

 London is an exciting and wonderful city with many different cultures.
 With a strong linguistic, artistic, music and storytelling tradition, the Bengali culture is centuries old yet still very relevant today especially since it will be hosted in Aldgate where the largest and one of the oldest Bengali community lives.
 You will enjoy a colourful, exciting, cultural and entertaining event, which will unite local organisations, schools, businesses, volunteers and the communities to come together in celebrating this auspicious occasion.
 You and your family will see Aldgate in a new colourful light where you will be a part of this celebration.
-Furthermore, as the Aldgate square is mainly surrounded by corporate businesses, the mela will also bring people to visit Aldgate rather than go through it.
+Furthermore, as the Guild Hall Yard is mainly surrounded by corporate businesses, the mela will also bring people to visit Aldgate rather than go through it.
 The mela wishes to expand the perception of Bengali culture beyond the curry industry, while celebrating community cohesion on our doorstep.
 Be a part of Aldgate's most colourful event.

 Steps to get it done:

 The Mela will be running at the end of the London Bengali Film Festival (11-13 April 2019), which is a three day event in and around Aldgate.
 This works well to celebrate Bengali stories on film over three days then on the fourth day (14 April) a colourful mela to truly bring Bengali culture to the City and the City Fringe.
 The film fetsival will be a great buld up to the already talked about mela.
 The Boishakhi in the City has partners including the Aldgate Community Events (ACE) who have hosted other local events.
 ACE will be providing the structural facilities for the mela so there is a strong partnership in place to truly let Aldgate shine through the Mela in April.